Access level ▸ Black-Box · Open for engagements

 • Optional management summary and follow-up validation sprint

-Every engagement includes: clear scope, reproducible technical evidence, executive summary, prioritized remediation guidance, and a debrief for engineering and security stakeholders.
+Clear scope, reproducible technical evidence, executive summary, prioritized remediation guidance, and a debrief for engineering and security stakeholders.

-Methodology
+Grey-Box // Methodology

 A structured operating model for moving from architecture and controls to adversarial evidence, remediation, and retesting.
+Phases run in sequence — each one feeds the next.

 Architecture & Scope